 The hugely successful sixth International Conference on Men’s Issues (ICMI20).
 120 videos, many of them interviews by the organizers, were posted over the course of five days – on the hour, every hour.

-I’d like to thank my fellow organizers – Elizabeth Hobson (the leader of the British political party Justice for Men & Boys (and the women who love them), Tom Caulfield (J4MB Technical Director), Paul Elam, Tom Golden and Robert Brockway.
+I’d like to thank my fellow organizers – Elizabeth Hobson (at the time, and until March 2021, the leader of the British political party Justice for Men & Boys (and the women who love them), Tom Caulfield (J4MB Technical Director), Paul Elam, Tom Golden and Robert Brockway.
 They were all a pleasure to work with throughout the months before ICMI20, and during it.

 I’d like to thank everyone who provided a video, or was interviewed on Zoom for the event.
 The technical quality standards of the videos were generally higher than we were expecting, given that the vast majority of the speakers were not professional video makers, some had never made a video in their lives.
-It surely goes without saying that the quality of the content of the videos was high, and we’ve had very few negative comments.
+It surely goes without saying that the quality of the content of the videos was high, and we had very positive feedback.

 The list of speakers and interviewees is here.
 The mirror videos – posted because for various reasons a number of videos didn’t materialise – are numbered 109-125.